MochiJump/MochiJump/README.md

 To Do:

-Improve collision detection on rough surfaces
+Improve collision detection on rough surfaces - Try re-organizing by y value before adding platlist to LevelMap in ImportLevelReader

 Give Mochi offensive / defensive capability

 Create level goal